 Thank you for your help and for being a part of OpenSea!

-If you believe your NFT or collection may have been delisted by mistake, please reach out to our support team at support.opensea.io.
+If you believe your NFT or collection may have been delisted by mistake, you may wish to speak with a member of OpenSea's support team at support.opensea.io.
 Be sure to provide the link to your collection, or the contract address, and your wallet address.
 We’ll be happy to review.